alanboy/stuff/blog/_posts/2019-04-21-marketing-management.markdown

   * Promotions

 Delight the customer.
-inmarket testing: slow, expensive.
+in-market testing: slow, expensive.
-Marketing miopia
+Marketing myopia

 What is our product?
 What do we supply?
 What is our market? (demand) Who do we sell our products to ?